GiPHouse/qbaylogic-clash-based-macipudp-stack-spring24/README.md

 # How to use as a user
 Examples in the examples directory, maybe something on how to setup build environment?

+For more information look at [Clash-protocols](https://github.com/clash-lang/clash-protocols).
+This is the overarching framework of which Clash Ethernet is a part.

 # How to use as a developer
 - install ```nix```, run ```nix-shell```